PhilipYip1988/vmware-workstation-installation-guide/windows-xp-guest/integration/readme.md

-# Converting a Windows XP CD Into an ISO
+# Converting a Windows XP CD/DVD Into an ISO

 In this guide, a Dell Windows XP Reinstallation CD will be converted into a .ISO.
 The guide will also work for Retail CDs.

-## Dell Windows Reinstallation CD
+## Dell Windows XP Reinstallation CD/DVD

-Insert your WIndows XP Reinstallation CD:
+Insert your Windows XP Reinstallation CD/DVD:

 <img src='./images/img_001.png' alt='img_001' width='600'/>